Recidiviz/pulse-dashboard/README.md

 When running locally, you can run the app in demo mode to point the app to static data contained in `server/core/demoData`.
 This is useful for debugging issues that materialize under specific data circumstances, for demonstrating the tool without exposing real data, and other use cases.

 You can launch in demo mode locally via: `./run_in_demo_mode.sh`

+Running via that command is important because environment variables are required for both the frontend and backend servers.
+Running with only one or the other in demo mode produces a fairly broken experience.

 ## Deploys